wodowiesel/SDRFunk/README.md

 (unsecure warning because it's not directly from Google Store)

-Permissions: Can be managed in the App-Details or in manifest
+Permissions: Can be managed in the App-Details/Options or in manifest

 You can use _locals if you want to, just remove the x in folder name (english/german).